 - Weekly activities "Main concepts that I should know" (9 points each).
 The goal of these assignments is that the student keeps up with reading of the material on weekly basis.
 To achieve this goal, you are required to design questions that will assess the main concepts of this unit.
 The activities are mandatory and count towards the final grade.
 They should be completed by the deadline indicated on Canvas.
-LATE SUBMISSION POLICY: a 5% deduction will be applied per day that the assignment is late. - Topic review (300 points): The research topics will involve the search and writing of a critical review of at least 5 scientific articles (original research, no reviews will be allowed).
-Other articles can be used to introduce the topic in the introduction section.
-The student will have to complete the review on one of the six topics that will be listed on Canvas (ONLY) as follows: - Probiotics and viral infections - Conflicts between study of probiotics as foods, dietary supplements and drugs in the US - Use of Omics technologies to help understand the microbiome and probiotic functionality - Improving probiotic specificity 'designer probiotics' - Probiotics for animals are they regulated? - Postbiotics

-LATE SUBMISSION POLICY: a 5% deduction will be applied per day that the assignment is late.

-Exams (450 points): Exams will assess your knowledge of the concepts covered during the lectures.
-Students must sign up on ProctorU at least 72h in advance.
+LATE SUBMISSION POLICY: a 5% deduction will be applied per day that the assignment is late. - Exams (780 points): Exams will assess your knowledge of the concepts covered during the lectures.
+Students must sign up on ProctorU at least 72 hours in advance.
 You will have to start the exam before 9 PM ET for test 1-3 and before 7 PM ET for test 4 (to allow time for system check up and completion of the test before it closes at 11 PM ET).